vinhnghiemcr/u3_lab_redux_movies/README.md

 - Create a services folder.
 It should contain all of your axios requests
 - Create a components folder
+- Set up your store, reducers, types and actions

 ## Overview